auxoncorp/modality-tracing-rs/tracing-modality/README.md

 ### Modality Timelines

 In Modality, a timeline is a linear sequence of events.
-This library represents each OS thread as a seperate timeline.
+This library represents each OS thread as a separate timeline.

 To record interactions between threads the timeline ID of the remote thread must be known.
 Each thread can access its own timeline ID with the